Ford Motor steps up campaign to convince union workers to restart U.S. output

 “We want to restart as soon as we can and do it safely,” he added, citing the auto industry’s importance to the U.S. economy with the sector accounting for 6% of U.S. economic output.

+Ford manufacturing chief Gary Johnson said any worker who worried they had been exposed would be sent to a hospital for testing and the UAW had agreed to that process.

+Johnson also said Ford could not restart its North American plants until Michigan had reopened the manufacturing sector in that state.

-Reporting by Ben Klayman; Additional reporting by Nick Carey in Detroit and David Shepardson in Washington; Editing by Lisa Shumaker
+Reporting by Ben Klayman; Additional reporting by Joseph White and Nick Carey in Detroit and David Shepardson in Washington; Editing by Lisa Shumaker